 People will remember what they have perceived to be the emotional tone far more then they will remember the content.
 Even one word, or even one missing word, can change the entire tone.
 Taking the time to think about how the other person may interpret the intent behind what you are writing is so important.

-?Sue, make sure you pick up the extra envelopes when you go to the stationary store today.
-Mike.? – Sounds a little like an order, not particularly friendly and depending on Sue?s mood at the time, she may be a little offended and want to tell Mike to pick up his own damn envelopes.
+Sounds a little like an order, not particularly friendly and depending on Sue’s mood at the time, she may be a little offended and want to tell Mike to pick up his own damn envelopes.
 Mike was just in a hurry to get through his morning emails and is blissfully unaware that Sue is even remotely upset with him.

 Your tone is not only important in your emails or your newsletters, but it is especially important in your online presence.
 Every post you put out on social media needs to be on point.
 You are telling the world who you are, the voice of your brand needs to be clear and consistent, and it needs to work.

-People?s newsfeeds are inundated with information these days, and they have an attention span about the same as a goldfish?s (scary but true).
+People’s newsfeeds are inundated with information these days, and they have an attention span about the same as a goldfish (scary but true).
 You need to make sure you grab the reader’s attention but in the right way.
-Reader?s will be put off by negative posts; they will be put off by boring posts, however, if you go too much the other way you may come across as overly positive, annoying and sometimes arrogant.
+Reader’s will be put off by negative posts; they will be put off by boring posts, however, if you go too much the other way you may come across as overly positive, annoying and sometimes arrogant.

 Mood: Grumpy, flat, tired, kids want dinner and hubby is nowhere to be seen, but you need to get this post done asap.